Safe Driver Training App for Parents of Teens

 AutoCoach is a Free Teen Driver Training App for Parents

-Shepherd Center, in partnership with the Georgia Governor's Office of Highway Safety and CapTech, has created the first mobile app developed by certified driver rehabilitation specialists for parents to teach their teens to drive safely.
-Autocoach 2.0 includes specialized instruction for parents of teens with cognitive and physical disabilities
+In partnership with the Georgia Governor's Office of Highway Safety and CapTech, Shepherd Center created the AutoCoach mobile app for parents to teach their teens to drive safely.
+Certified driver rehabilitation specialists developed the content for parents to teach teens how to drive safely.
+The AutoCoach 2.0 version of the app includes specialized instruction for parents of teens with cognitive and physical disabilities.

 Frequently Asked Questions

 The Need for a Safe Teen Driver Training App